Air transports of heads of state and government: Singapore

+A Singapore Airlines Boeing 777-300ER.

 The President, Prime Minister of Singapore and government officials typically travel on regular scheduled commercial or charter flights, mostly operated by Singapore's flag carrier, Singapore Airlines, Scoot or other commercial airlines depending on the location.

-However, at the APEC Philippines 2015 summit, the then Prime Minister travelled on an Australian-registered Gulfstream G550.
+However, at the APEC Philippines 2015 summit, the then Prime Minister travelled on an Australian-registered Gulfstream G550, VH-PFL, operated by Pacific Flight Services which is a subsidiary of ST Engineering.

+During the APEC South Korea 2025 summit, Prime Minister Lawrence Wong travelled on a Republic of Singapore Air Force Airbus A330 MRTT, registration 762, operating under the callsign SAF10, departing Singapore Changi Air Base (East) and landing at Gimhae Air Base in Busan.